 Every day, thousands of tourists listen to guides talk about the Wall, they take millions of photos at Checkpoint Charlie and other sightseeing spots directly related to the Wall, but only some take the big trip along the ‘Mauerweg‘ or ‘Wall Path’.
 The latter surrounds what used to be West Berlin exactly the way the Berlin Wall did.
 By bicycle, those 160 kilometers (100 miles) can be covered in two days.

 “Nobody has the intention of building a wall.”
 This is what the GDR’s dictator Walter Ulbricht said just before it was built.
 Ronald Reagan told Mihail Gorbachev to “tear down this wall” two decades later.
-Only months before the Berlin Wall fell in 1989, dictator Erich Honecker told GDR citizens that “the Wall will be standing in 50 and even in 100 years”.
+Only months before the Berlin Wall fell in 1989, dictator Erich Honecker told GDR citizens that “the Wall will be standing in 50 and even in 100 years from now”.
 He misestimated things slightly.